stevenpovlitz/MoveViewer1222/README.md

 - [y] User can view a list of movies currently playing in theaters from The Movie Database.
 - [y] Poster images are loaded using the UIImageView category in the AFNetworking library.
 - [y] User sees a loading state while waiting for the movies API.
-- [n] User can pull to refresh the movie list.
+- [y] User can pull to refresh the movie list.

 The following **optional** features are implemented: